RobinBonn/EPIC-Portfolio/Nora Bonn - EPIC Portfolio.md

 * In the fall of 2022 I began my journey by learning python.
 It wasn't until the summer of 2023 that I decided to try learning HTML as well.
 When I came to school in the fall I had decided to take a plethora of computer science classes.
 4 focused on cybersecurity and IT that each come with the chance to take their accompanying exams, A+, Network+, Linux+, and Security+.
 I have spent a lot of time studying for these exams and plan to take both the A+ and Network+ exams soon.
 I have proficency in Linux based programs and love learning more about security and the internet.
 As well as learning new languages.
 ### Strengths
 - I have a strong proficiency in troubleshooting allowing me to figure out why many issues may be occuring.
+- I also have a strength in research and learning new tools efficently.
 -
 ### Goals
 - What skills are you working on?